 More mid-tier OLEDs at larger sizes (65 inches and above) can double that figure, or even triple it – while experimental 'rollable OLED" screens can go for six-figure sums.
 48-inch OLED sizes tend to offer only a small discount, and the same goes for the new 42-inch size class that's just recently become available from LG and Sony.

 Sales periods like Prime Day or Black Friday can help with this, though the most savings tend to come on models that are a year or two old.
 It's worth paying attention to these discounted screens, though, as they'll often carry better processing than newly-launched models at the same price.

 Should I buy OLED or QLED?

 OLED isn't the only option for savvy TV buyers.
-Samsung's competing QLED televisions outperform for brightness, while the introduction of Mini LED backlights has only improved light emission and overall contrast – the areas that OLED generally has the upper hand with, thanks to its per-pixel brightness control.
+Samsung's competing QLED televisions outperform for brightness, while the introduction of Mini LED backlights has only improved peak light output and overall contrast – the areas that OLED generally has the upper hand with, thanks to its per-pixel brightness control.

 It's a tighter race than ever, then, though it's worth assessing secondary characteristics for OLED and QLED screens.
-An OLED with a cheap processor may cause more artefacts and video noise (as we saw in the LG BX), while a QLED with edge-lighting (the Q60T) won't get the true benefit of its enhanced color and contrast.
+An OLED with a cheap processor may cause more artefacts and video noise, while a QLED with edge-lighting won't get the true benefit of its enhanced color and contrast.
 Format or feature support can be crucial if you're hooking up your TV to a PC, a games console, or a 4K Blu-ray player too.